centria/cs-exercises-20/README.md

 ### Exercise_28

-* CrEate a program which tell if the given person is legally adult (in Finland, over 18), or not.
+* create a program which tell if the given person is legally adult (in Finland, over 18), or not.

 ```console
 How old are you?